roslyn-norton/SQL/README.md

-learning how to us mysql
+learning how to use mysql